pabtyf3/worldLoom-spec/planning/AI_AGENT_EXECUTION_CONTRACT.md

   - Halt implementation of the affected area
   - Document the conflict in comments

-Codex must never silently resolve ambiguity.
+The agent must never silently resolve ambiguity.

 ---